Beypore Lighthouse

 The Beypore Lighthouse is a lighthouse at Feroke, Kozhikode, on the south shore of the Chaliyam River.
 The six-sided tower has a height of 30.48 m.
 The tower is painted with red and white bands.
 The lighthouse started functioning on 21 November 1977.
 The light source is metal halide lamp.

+The Beypore Lighthouse was constructed in 1977 and the equipment supplied by M/s.
+J. Stone India, Calcutta, was installed at the station.
+It was commissioned on 21 November 1977.
+The replacement of the incandescent lamp by 230V 400W Metal halide lamp and integration of the direct drive system here was completed on 30 July 1998.